prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/elog-layers/_index.md

 {{< review KBLFRM-1134 >}}
 {{< figure src="electrological-layers.svg" class="float-right" title="Electrological Layers Overview" numbered="true" lightbox="true" width="400">}}

 The VEC offers three layer, each representing a level of abstraction for describing electrologic.
-This is illustrated in the diagram on the right side.
+This is illustrated in the diagram on the right side (Figure 1).

 The _Architectural Layer_ defines the connectivity / communication links (see {{< vec-class Net >}}) between components, without making any specifications regarding the physical realization.
 For example, this layer can be used to define which Bus technologies used by E/E components and the network topology to communicate with each other.
 To describe this layer in the VEC, the {{< vec-class NetSpecification >}} and its subelements are used.